copernicus-mogley/zkav.club/recording-station/README.md

 ## How it flows

-1. **Step in / book a slot:** Walk up or reserve a time.
+1. **Step in / sign up:** Walk up and grab a slot on-site.

 2. **Record:** We handle mics, framing, and levels.
 Optional host or prompts if you want them.

 3. **You review:** Watch/listen back and approve.

-4. **We publish the source:** Originals go to Internet Archive under CC BY-SA with credits and context.
+4. **We publish the source:** Originals go to Internet Archive under CC BY-SA.

 ## Get involved